Griffeen River – Lucan’s heritage walk

 June, July & August10:00 am – 9:00 pm

 Free car parking is available at several designated lots throughout the park.
-Note that some car parks close earlier than the official park closing time; signage at each entrance indicates the exact time.
+Note that for operational reasons, car parks close in sequence.
+Some may shut earlier than the official park closing time; signage at each entrance indicates the exact schedule.

 Public transport: